lens-protocol/momoka/README.md

 ## Future of Momoka

-As we said above this is very much in BETA and as we learn, shape and grow the solution we envison the architecture will end up looking something like this, with decentralised submitters and verifiers.
+As we said above this is very much in BETA and as we learn, shape and grow the solution we envision the architecture will end up looking something like this, with decentralised submitters and verifiers.

 <img src="./images/momoka-network.jpg" />